kevinddchen/project-euler/README.md

 Please do not blindly copy numerical answers.

 Clone this repo and install the Python package containing commonly used mathematical functions by running the commands below.
-This will also install Python dependencies that are used in some of the solutions.
+This will also install third-party Python dependencies that are used in some of the solutions.
 Note that we use Python version >= 3.9.

 ```bash